Frequently Asked Questions

 • COVID-19 vaccine and the administration of the vaccine

-• Screening consultations with a network GP (either virtual consultations, telephone or face-to-face)
+• Screening consultations with a Network GP (either virtual consultations, telephone or face-to-face)

-• COVID-19 PCR and Rapid Antigen screening tests (only two tests) if referred by your Healthcare Professional, or if referred by a network GP
+• COVID-19 PCR and Rapid Antigen screening tests (only two tests) if referred by your Healthcare Professional, or if referred by a Network GP

 • A defined basket of pathology tests for COVID-19 positive members

-• A defined basket of x-rays and scans for COVID-19 positive members
+• A defined basket of X-rays and scans for COVID-19 positive members

 • Supportive treatment, including medication and at-home monitoring device to track oxygen (pulse oximeter) saturation levels for at-risk members who meet the clinical entry criteria

-The Hospital at Home benefit is open to high-risk members who test positive for COVID-19 and are mildly symptomatic and at risk for hospitalisation.
+The Hospital at Home Benefit is open to high-risk members who test positive for COVID-19 and are mildly symptomatic and at risk for hospitalisation.

 This benefit is available on all Plans and is covered by Bankmed as a Prescribed Minimum Benefit (PMB) without using your day-to-day benefits, where applicable.

-Cover is subject to Bankmed's preferred providers (where applicable), protocols and the treatment meeting Bankmed's entry criteria and guidelines.
+Cover is subject to Bankmed's Preferred Providers (where applicable), protocols and the treatment meeting Bankmed's entry criteria and guidelines.
 Any recommended treatment and healthcare services that are not included in the basket of care may be covered according to the benefits available on your chosen Plan in line with Bankmed Scheme Rules and clinical guidelines or in accordance with Prescribed Minimum Benefits (PMBs), where applicable.

 In-hospital treatment